minio/docs/source/reference/minio-mc/mc-replicate-add.rst

-- To enable replication of existing objects when creating a new replication rule, include ``"existing-objects"`` to the list of replication features specified to :mc-cmd-option:`mc replicate add replicate`.
+- To enable replication of existing objects when creating a new replication rule, include ``"existing-objects"`` to the list of replication features specified to :mc-cmd:`mc replicate add --replicate`.

-- To enable replication of existing objects for an existing replication rule, add ``"existing-objects"`` to the list of existing replication features using :mc-cmd-option:`mc replicate add replicate`.
+- To enable replication of existing objects for an existing replication rule, add ``"existing-objects"`` to the list of existing replication features using :mc-cmd:`mc replicate add --replicate`.
 You must specify *all* desired replication features when editing the replication rule.

 See :ref:`minio-replication-behavior-existing-objects` for more complete